murexrobotics/docs/src/elec/boards/esc_carrier.md

 - Initial design

-V1.1:
+V2.0:

 - Refactored pinout of the TE 5530843-7 connector to bring 12V and GND next to phases
-  - Refactored placement of the components on the right side of the board to accommodate
+  - Refactored placement of the components on the right side of the board to accommodate new pinout and decrease the size of the board
 - Decreased spacing between ESCs to give the board a smaller footprint
 - Thickened 12V traces on the Molex 43045-0821 Micro-Fit connector
+- Removed connectors for 2 ESCs to decrease the size of the board